selimsef/dfdc_deepfake_challenge/README.md

 #### Face-Detector
 MTCNN detector is chosen due to kernel time limits.
 It would be better to use S3FD detector as more precise and robust, but opensource Pytorch implementations don't have a license.

-Input size for face detector was caluclated for each video depending on video resolution.
+Input size for face detector was calculated for each video depending on video resolution.

 - 2x scale for videos with less than 300 pixels wider side
 - no rescale for videos with wider side between 300 and 1000